Turtles in Ontario

 However, adult turtles have few natural predators and enjoy a high survival rate.
 Most species live at least 30-40 years and some species can live to over 100 years!
 But it can take decades of nesting for just one egg to survive to replace the turtle that laid it.

-Seven of the eight species of turtle in Ontario have been designated as “species at risk”.
+Eight of the eight species of turtle in Ontario have been designated as “species at risk”.
 As is the case for many species at risk, habitat destruction has played a major role in the decline of turtles.
 Many of the marshes, swamps, bogs and fens that turtles once called home have been drained, filled, or otherwise altered.

 Roads have been built through several of the remaining wetlands, and as a result road mortality is now a major threat to turtles.
 The majority of the turtles killed by cars are adult females on their way to or from nesting sites, which means that fewer eggs are laid every year and there is an even smaller chance that those killed by cars will be replaced in the future.